Euclidean domains with no multiplicative norms: UFDs and splitting primes

 Given $x,y\in R$, assume that $p$ divides $xy$ in $R$.
 We may then write $xy=pz$ for some $z\in R$.
 There is then some index $j\in I$ with $j\geq i$ such that $r,x,y,z\in R_j$.
 Since $p$ is prime in $R_j$, then $p$ is a factor of $x$ or of $y$ in $R_j$.
 Thus, the same holds true in $R$. \end{proof}

 An iterative use of Lemma \ref{Lemma:Pumping} must be done wisely, if we hope that the process will result in a UFD.
-For example, if we split a prime $p$ into two new primes $s_1$ and $s_1'$, then split $s_1$ into two primes $s_2$ and $s_2'$, and repeat this process recursively, then the resulting ring will not be a UFD.
+For example, if we split a prime $p$ into two new primes $s_1$ and $s_1'$, then split $s_1$ into two primes $s_2$ and $s_2'$, and recursively repeat this process infinitely many times, then the resulting ring will not be a UFD.
 One must avoid infinite chains of nontrivial factors.
 We avoid forming such chains by never splitting a given prime more than once.